Vivekanandbs/M2_EmbSys/Project/5_Application/README.md

 - Can be used for HomeAutomation.
 - Its used in IoT based projects.

-## A Ultrasonic sensor(water proof)
-- An ultrasonic sensor is an instrument that measures the distance to an object using ultrasonic sound waves.

 ## Application of Ultrasonic sensor(HC-SR04)

 - They are used within food and beverage to measure liquid level in bottles.